oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Using a dedicated HTTP header from the `Authorization: Bearer` header for transaction tokens allows services to distinguish between an access token, which carries authorization delegation information, and the transaction token, which carries transaction context.

+## Unknown `subject_token` scope
+If the scope associated with a `subject_token` cannot be determined from the token or another trusted source, the TTS cannot ensure that the requested scope does not expand the authorization represented by that token.
+The TTS MUST reject the Txn-Token Request and MUST NOT treat an unknown scope as unconstrained.

 ## Txn-Token as a `subject_token`
 A TTS MUST exercise caution when receiving a Txn-token as a `subject_token`.
 Any Txn-Token issued in response to such a request is effectively a replacement Txn-Token.
 Replacing Txn-Tokens potentially negates the primary purpose of having Txn-Tokens.
 When issuing replacement Txn-Tokens, a TTS: